Eczema types: Neurodermatitis diagnosis and treatment

-If the above fail to stop the itch, your dermatologist may try a less-traditional treatment option.
-The following treatments, when prescribed or given by your dermatologist, have been reported in medical journals as effective for some patients with neurodermatitis when a corticosteroid failed to stop the itch:
+If the above treatment fails to stop the itch, your dermatologist may try a less-traditional treatment option.
+The following treatments, when prescribed or given by your dermatologist, have been reported in medical journals as effective for some patients with neurodermatitis.

 Solution that contains aspirin and dichloromethane, which you would apply to the itchy area

-Treat an infection: If the area is infected, your dermatologist will prescribe a medicine that you either apply to the area or take for a specific time.
+Treat an infection: If the area is infected, your dermatologist will prescribe a medication that you either apply to the area or take by mouth for a specific time.

-Treat a wound: The frequent scratching sometimes causes a wound, which requires treatment.
+Heal a wound: The frequent scratching sometimes causes a wound, which requires treatment.
 Wounds may be treated with one of the following:

-Negative-pressure wound therapy
+Negative-pressure wound therapy (can do at home)

 Hyperbaric oxygen therapy (requires visits to a hospital)

 Do you have tremendous stress in your life?
 Are you feeling anxious?
-Both stress and anxiety can trigger the itch — even when you are treating the itch with medicine.
+Both stress and anxiety can trigger the itch — even when you are treating the itch with medication.
 If stress or anxiety is a constant in your life, the following may be necessary to get rid of the itch:

-An anti-anxiety medicine
+An anti-anxiety medication